Spring is in sight! That means it's time to update my Spring To-Do List.

 The newer generator was the main generator for the house for many years.
 It got us through part of the first winter, then died a slow death.

-Luckily the older generator that we keep as a backup fired right up.
+Luckily, the older generator that we keep as a backup fired right up.
 Until it didn't.
 That's why we now have a portable gas generator.

 This year's off grid Spring To-Do List includes replacing the main Lombardini with a new-to-us Lombardini.
-UPDATE: January 29, 2019: We replaced it!

-#3.
 Check Our External Water Pipes and Pumps

 We are fortunate to have a wonderful water source right in our backyard - a huge, clear lake.
-And our off grid water system includes a pump submerged 14 feet down, and 225 of insulated water pipe.
+And our off grid water system includes a pump submerged 14 feet down, and 225 feet of insulated water pipe.

-Update: January 29, 2019: This past summer our water tank sprang a leak.
+Update: January 29, 2019: This past summer, our water tank sprang a leak.
 Actually several.
 The tank sits in a room off the side of our front entrance.
 It's made of two large pieces.
 The leaks sprang up where they join.
 As it's over 30 years old, we suspect it's time to replace the sealant.
 So we're adding that to our spring list.

-Update May 1, 2020: The Coronavirus restrictions have made us ramp-up our self-reliance efforts.
+Update May 1, 2020: The Coronavirus restrictions have made us ramp up our self-reliance efforts.
 We decided to install a water filtration system on our kitchen tap so we can drink the water directly from the tap.

-4. Sweep The Wood Stove Chimneys
+Sweep The Wood Stove Chimneys

 Update February 2021: We're slowly working on this one and decided to keep the garage we have.
-However, it does need a new roof!
+However, it does need a new roof.

-5. Top Up Our Batteries
+Top Up Our Batteries

 Our battery bank includes 12 deep-cycle batteries.
-In the spring, we add distilled water, which is recommended to help maintain deep cycle batteries.
+In the spring, we add distilled water, which is recommended to help maintain deep-cycle batteries.
 We may change our battery bank setup this summer if time permits.

-6. Pump Out Our Poop Tank
+Pump Out Our Poop Tank

 Although some of our friends who live off the grid have composting toilets, propane toilets, honey buckets, or old-fashioned outhouses, our off grid toilet situation might surprise you.
 Yup, we have a traditional toilet setup.
 The waste gets collected in a 2500-gallon tank under our home.

-Twice a year (sometimes three times, depending on how many visitors we get) we call Victor Crapeau (yup, that's his real name) to drive his tanker truck out to our place and pump out the tank.
+Twice a year (sometimes three times, depending on how many visitors we get), we call Victor Crapeau (yup, that's his real name) to drive his tanker truck out to our place and pump out the tank.
 Easy peasy!

-7. Bring Our Frozen Meat In From The Back Deck
+Bring Our Frozen Meat In From The Back Deck

-Winters here are long and cold, often with temperatures dipping down into the low -30s and -40 degrees Celsius.
+Winters here are long and cold, often with temperatures dipping down into the low-30s and -40 degrees Celsius.
 So cold that we use our back deck as our freezer from October through April.

 As the temperatures rise, we start bringing in our frozen meat and fish.
 This year we had venison stew, ptarmigan stew, rabbit stew, moose steak, caribou roasts, lots of frozen pike, plus some chicken and beef.

 We cook up what we can and store the rest in the tiny freezer compartment of our fridge.
-The kids really liked it when we had to eat up the ice cream quickly because we were running out of freezer room.
+The kids really liked it when we had to eat up the ice cream quickly because we were running out of freezer space.

-8. Take Our Compost Bin Outside
+Take Our Compost Bin Outside

 Many homesteaders, country folks, and increasing numbers of gardeners living in cities and suburbs compost their waste to use in their gardens.
 We're a bit different.